-In addition to the bottleneck issues, city infrastructure surveys show that many streets are very narrow and often have long dead ends that only allow for one route of escape in the event of an emergency such as a wildfire.
-Also, even though street parking is prohibited along many streets, the street signs are often disregarded, resulting in even more limited space for cars to escape quickly if the street is partially blocked.
-If cars are parked on a narrow street, they can also block access for emergency vehicles to access homes in emergencies such as a fire, natural disaster, or a health crisis, where it can mean the difference between life and death if the emergency vehicle cannot arrive in time.
+City infrastructure surveys show that many streets in the VHFHSZ are narrow and vulnerable to being choke points for residents trying to escape in their cars, and to limiting access for public safety vehicles during an emergency evacuation.
+Even though street parking is prohibited along many streets, the street signs are often disregarded, resulting in even more limited space for cars to escape quickly and for emergency vehicles to pass.
 Many homes within the VHFHSZ are built on steep slopes and do not have off-street parking or have nowhere to build additional off-street parking on the lot.

-Recent inventory of existing streets in the city's "Very High Fire Hazard Severity Zone" identified multiple "choke points": where it is difficult for a fire engine to get through because of the dimensions of a street.
-The Oakland Fire Department (OFD), Oakland Department of Transportation (OAKDOT), and the City Administrator's Office have all identified accessibility/egress issues that will be exacerbated by increased units in the VHFHSZ, because new residents will likely own cars and likely park on the street.
-This is a foreseeable outcome, as off-street parking is not required for ADUs within a 1⁄2 mile from public transit, and replacement off-street parking for primary dwelling units is not required for ADU conversions pursuant to the recently passed State law.
-Any additional cars parked on the street would cause extra blocking of narrow streets, and further slowing/blocking of both a) traffic trying to escape quickly in the event of a wildfire or other emergency, and b) emergency vehicles tying to respond to health emergencies.
+A recent inventory of streets in Oakland's VHFHSZ identified multiple choke points where it is difficult for a fire engine to pass because of the narrow dimensions of a street.
+OFD, OAKDOT, and the City Administrator's Office have all identified accessibility and egress issues that will be exacerbated by increased units in the VHFHSZ, because new residents will likely own cars that will result in more parking on the street.
+This is a reasonably foreseeable outcome, as off-street parking is not required for ADUs within a one-half mile from public transit, and replacement off-street parking for primary dwelling units is not required for ADU conversions pursuant to the recently passed State law.
+Any additional cars parked on the narrow streets in the VHFHSZ would impede both traffic trying to escape quickly in the event of a wildfire and other emergency vehicles tying to respond to emergencies at existing residences.